 If you take your dog to a grooming shop with multiple groomers, ask for the same groomer each time you go.
-If that person quits, ask for the name of someone else, but by all means, remember that even the familiar surroundings of the same grooming shop is soothing for your dog.
+If that person quits, ask for the name of someone else, but by all means, remember that even the familiar surroundings of the same grooming shop are soothing for your dog.

 Special Note on Poodles